 The design of the DeathAdder V2 works regardless of how your mouse grip is.
 No matter whether your fingers are flat and relaxed over the mouse or are curved.
 If you have your index finger on the left mouse button and your middle finger on the right mouse button, the Deathadder V2, unlike most mice, offers enough space on the right side so that your ring finger and your little finger do not dangle from the side.

-Overall, all of the design features of the DeathAdder aim at the same two goals: convenience and simplification.
+Overall, all of the DeathAdder's design features aim at the same two goals: convenience and simplicity.
 There is nothing unnecessary and everything just feels good.
 The two thumb buttons in particular can be reached incredibly quickly and easily.
-Your thumb is not completely on the mouse, but adheres to the side of the mouse thanks to a grippy material.
-As a result, you are also able to react very quickly without this position being strenuous for your thumb in the long term.
-Thanks to this ergonomic design, your thumb stays as close as possible to the edges of the freely programmable macro keys without accidentally pressing them.
+Your thumb does not lie completely on the mouse, but sticks to the side of the mouse thanks to a non-slip material.
+At the same time, you are able to react very quickly without this position being tiring for your thumb in the long run.
+Thanks to this ergonomic design, your thumb always stays as close as possible to the edges of the freely programmable macro keys without accidentally pressing them.

 The sensor of the DeathAdder V2 is also impressive.
 It features Razer's Focus Plus optical sensor with 20.000 DPI and a travel of up to 650 inches per second.
 Two buttons next to the mouse wheel allow you to switch between user-defined DPI settings at any time.
 The DeathAdder supports several profiles, which you can switch quickly with the mouse.
 Up to five profiles can be created.